bentrombley/datafox-eng-blog/_drafts/keyword-similarities.md

 Finding Similar Companies
 -------------------------

-One of the features of our product that many of our customers love is our "Related Companies" module.
+One of the features of our product that our customers love is our "Related Companies" module.
 On the profile of any company in our database, we provide our users with a list of other companies that we suggest might be related.
 A lot goes into these suggestions, including both some manual effort and a lot of machine learning.
 An army of analysts could not comb through our half million companies and come up with a good list of related companies for each from the other half million (minus one) companies.
-And we don't want to spend our time doing that either, so we apply a combination of engineering and machine power to the problem.
+And with an ever increasing number of companies in our database, we knew it was a problem fit for computer science, so we apply a combination of engineering and machine power to the problem.

-Our related companies algorithm takes a number of inputs into account (company sector, company size, news co-mentions, etc), but here we will focus on one aspect of the algorithm: company keywords.
-Every company we have in our database is associated with some list of keywords, most of which we scraped from their home pages.
-Since this is how a company describes itself, mostly with the purpose of luring visitors from organic web searches, it is an accurate list of words to summarize the company's product and/or industry.
-By looking at the keywords listed on a company's home page, we can more accurately triangulate similar companies by comparing their keywords.
+Our related companies algorithm takes a number of inputs into account (company sector, company size, news co-mentions, participation in conferences, etc), but here we will focus on one aspect of the algorithm: company keywords.
+Every company we have in our database is associated with some list of keywords, which we index from their home pages, infer from their presence in news articles and directories, and collect from the training lists our analysts build in house.
+By using a blend of how a company describes itself, mostly with the purpose of luring visitors from organic web searches, and how others classify the company, it is a useful array of words to summarize the company's product and/or industry.
+By comparing any pair of companies based on this array of keywords, we can create a highly useful facet for our overall related companies algorithm.

 However, comparing two lists of keywords is not entirely obvious.
 We could look at some metric based upon exact matches between keyword lists, such as Jaccard